introlatin/introlatin.github.io/docs/04-textbook/01-substantives/noun-endings.md

 ### 2nd Declension

 There are two sets of endings for second declension nouns depending on the noun's **gender**, whether it's masculine/feminine or neuter.
+Thus, once you've determined that a noun is 2nd declension because of the **-ī** in its genitive singular form, you then have to determine the noun's gender to apply the correct ending chart.

 #### 2nd Declension Masculine/Feminine